-As you near the completion of writing your thesis (LL.M.) or dissertation (S.J.D.) and you think that you might be receiving your degree, let the Graduate Programs Office [firstname.lastname@example.org] know that this is a possibility!
-Also, stay in close touch with your advisor!
+As you near the completion of writing your thesis (LL.M.) or dissertation (S.J.D.) and you think that you might be receiving your degree, please notify the Graduate Programs office via email at GPO@law.wisc.edu.
+Also, stay in close contact with your advisor!
 You will need his or her help in:

 - revisions of the last draft before the final copy;